 - Tingling or burning sensations down your leg

-- Weakness and numbness in your leg – it is hard to move your leg or foot
+- Weakness and numbness in your leg – it is often hard to move your leg or foot

-- Shooting pains that make it hard to stand up
+- Shooting pains that make it hard to stand up.

-When foam rolling, start slow and with a foam roller that is not too hard.
-Doing too much when you first begin can cause even more pain than you had before and feel extremely uncomfortable.
-When you get into a spot that is tight, painful, or you can feel a knot, you will want to gently roll over the area a few times.
+When using a foam roller, you should locate a spot on the body that is tight, painful, or where you can feel a knot, and gently roll over the area a few times.
 You can also hold the roller in the spot where you feel the pain.
-This will allow the tension or knot to release and from there you can feel nearly instant relief.
+By doing this, you will allow the tension or knot to release, meaning that you will feel nearly instant relief.

 Using a foam roller that will vibrate the area where you are experiencing the pain can provide even deeper relief to release all of that tension and tightness in your leg, hip, bottom, and lower back.
 This is where Pulseroll can help you.